KendricksLCamille/SimpleBookCrudApplication/README.md

 2. Restore and build:
     - dotnet restore
     - dotnet build
+3. If the frontend is running on the same device, update the "Cors:AllowedOrigins" with the valid url
-3. Apply EF Core migrations (first time and whenever the model changes):
+4. Apply EF Core migrations (first time and whenever the model changes):
     - If needed, install EF CLI: dotnet tool install --global dotnet-ef
     - Add initial migration (already included in repo as InitialCreate): dotnet ef migrations list
     - Create/Update the database: dotnet ef database update

    Notes:
     - The app also calls Database.Migrate() on startup to apply pending migrations automatically.
     - SQLite files are configured via appsettings.{Environment}.json (book.db, book.dev.db by default).